 Photos by Martei Korley

 The Boiling Lake sounds like a mythical place where an expendable character from, say, Game of Thrones or Lord of the Rings might be tossed to their doom.
-In fact, there are two places in the real world where one can encounter a real-life boiling lake — massive hot springs where water literally roils like a giant pot of water.
+In fact, there are two places in the world where one can encounter a real-life boiling lake — massive hot springs where water literally roils like a giant pot.
 One is located, quite appropriately, in New Zealand.
 The other is on the island of Dominica, in the Eastern Caribbean, a hotbed for volcanic activity and exceptional hiking.

-The Boiling Lake Trail is the most popular hike on an island known for its eco- and adventure tourism, and one of the most legendary in the Caribbean.
+The Boiling Lake Trail is the most popular hike on an island known for its eco- and adventure tourism, and one of the most legendary hikes in the Caribbean.
 Still, only a small percent of visitors to Dominica actually make the trip through Morne Trois Piton National Park to the lake.
-That’s partly because getting there involves a rigorous eight-mile trek, which can take from morning until night, especially if you wish to stop and enjoy the scenery or document your trip with photos.
+That’s partly because getting there involves a rigorous eight-mile trek, which can take from morning until night, especially if you wish to stop and enjoy the scenery, or document your trip with photos.

 While visiting Dominica for the annual World Creole Music Festival in Roseau, we connected with Elvis Stedman, a guide from Laudat, the nearest town to Morne Trois Piton and the Boiling Lake.
 Elvis has been visiting the lake his whole life, and knows the trail better than almost anyone.
-“The first time, I was a little over seven years and I came here with my uncle and a St. Lucian,” Elvis would tell us as we arrived at the Boiling Lake.
-“That day it was pouring rain and I remember I had to hold onto my uncle’s feet to get across some of thestreams.
+“The first time, I was a little over seven years and I came here with my uncle and a St. Lucian,” Elvis told us as we arrived at the Boiling Lake.
+“That day it was pouring rain and I remember I had to hold onto my uncle’s feet to get across some of the streams.
 And since then I’ve been here regularly — well over 200 times.”

 An expert botanist, Elvis has an encyclopedic knowledge of Dominica’s plant life, which he shared as we made our way along the trail.
 The rich and colorful fauna includes ferns which release tattoo-like inks through the spores of its leaves, and the richeria grandis tree, whose bark, commonly known as bois bandé (“hard and erect”), is consumed as an aphrodisiac (Or, as Elvis says, “in order to keep going like the Energizer Bunny.”)
 He also showed us wild herbs and plants with various medicinal uses, and swung like Tarzan from sturdy aerial roots hanging from the massive, primeval chataignier trees abundant in the park.

 Arrival at the Boiling Lake brings a sort of state of euphoria.
-There’s both relief to be at the end of an exhausting trek (or at least half-way through it — the only way out is to do the whole thing over in reverse!) and awe at witnessing something so rare, beautiful and unusual.
+There’s both relief to be at the end of an exhausting trek (or at least half-way through it — the only way out is to do the whole thing over in reverse) and awe at witnessing something so rare, beautiful and unusual.
 From a ledge about 100 feet above, one can observe the Boiling Lake as it emerges, and then disappears, through the dense clouds of steam created by the bubbling below.
-To catch a clear shot of the lake bubbling like a cauldron, things must be timed just right…
+To catch a clear shot of the lake bubbling like a cauldron, things must be timed just right.